amomen9/PostgreSQL/useful scripts/README.md

 **Short Summary:**

-Dynamically see, slice and dice the active log file of the PostgreSQL database cluster (It has to be a primary and cannot be in recovery state)
+Dynamically see, slice and dice the active log file of the PostgreSQL database cluster (It has to be a primary and cannot be in recovery state).
+This script introduces a way to read the DBMS error log like how `xp_readerrorlog` in SQL Server does.

 ### **Script Description and Purpose**